andresayac/bot-wa-baileys/README.md

 - `sendAudio(number, audioUrl)`: Sends audio to a given phone number.
 The audio is specified by a URL.
 - `sendText(number, message)`: Sends a text message to a given phone number.
 - `sendFile(number, filePath)`: Sends a file to a given phone number.
 The file is specified by a file path.
-- `sendButtons(number, text, buttons)`: Sends buttons to a given phone number.
-The buttons are displayed along with a given text.
 - `sendPoll(number, text, poll)`: Sends a poll to a given phone number.
 The poll options are displayed along with a given text.
 - `sendLocation(remoteJid, latitude, longitude, messages)`: Sends a location to a given chat ID.
 The location is specified by latitude and longitude, and additional messages can be sent along with the location.
 - `sendContact(remoteJid, contactNumber, displayName, messages)`: Sends a contact to a given chat ID.
 The contact is specified by a phone number and a display name, and additional messages can be sent along with the contact.